+This course is a progression from Arduino Workshop (MK718) with a focus on practical projects and group work.
 The Arduino lets you use light, movement and other physical variables to create and manipulate sound and music.
-A practical introduction using sensor technology with Max/MSP software.
 Some experience of music production software would be an advantage.

 Two days led by Paul Bartholomew during which you will explore groovy repertoire of South Africa, from Kwela jive to Mbqunga and jazz.
 Ensemble playing and opportunities to improvise.
 All instruments welcome, although rhythm section players should check vacancies with the Music department prior to enrolling: 020 7492 2630.
 Rhythm section places are limited : please contact the Music department prior to enrolling to check vacancies.

 Any clarinet from Eb piccolo to contrabass is welcome.
 We'll play a range of music specifically written for this ensemble.
 Composers include Gordon Jacob, Andy Scott and Guy Woolfenden.
 For players of around grades 3/4 to advanced.

 If you are nervous of singing in public, feel scared to open your mouth or just want to know a bit more about how your voice works, then this is the course for you.
 Classes are fun and informative, and cover a wide range of musical styles.

 For experienced classical singers (at least 5 years' one-to-one lessons) with good vocal technique to explore the rich repertoire of song, and develop expressive and communicative skills.
 This is module 2 of a full-year course.